blinklet/learning/data-science/data-science-environment.md

 ## Available public databases

-If you cannot get access to HRDP when you start experimenting with data science tools like Python and SQLAlchemy, use another available database for practice.
-There is lots of data [available to the public](https://www.dropbase.io/post/top-11-open-and-public-data-sources) that you may want to analyze as you learn more about data science.
+You can find data sets that are [available to the public](https://www.dropbase.io/post/top-11-open-and-public-data-sources) but very few of them run on database servers.
 We want to learn how to analyze data stored in a database so we need data available in that format.

 The best solution is to install an SQL database engine like [SQLite](https://www.sqlite.org/index.html) on your PC and download a database backup from a public repository.
-[Kaggle](https://www.kaggle.com/) offers many [database files that are suitable for learning data science](https://www.kaggle.com/datasets?search=SQL) but you have to be careful.
-Many databases offered by Kaggle are poorly designed and cause errors when SQLAlchemy performs database reflection.
-Experts may be able to work around these problems but they can frustrate beginners.
-Other, properly-designed databases like the [Northwind database](https://github.com/jpwhite3/northwind-SQLite3), or the [Chinook database](https://github.com/lerocha/chinook-database), may also be more suitable.

 In this document, we will use the *[Chinook database](https://github.com/lerocha/chinook-database)*, which is a public database that tries to emulate a media store's database.
 It contains customer names and addresses, sales data, and inventory data.

 [Download the *Chinook_Sqlite.sqlite* file](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite) from the Chinook Database project's [downloads folder]() and save it to your computer.